Factbox: Sanctions imposed on Iran

+EU governments agreed on Thursday to impose new sanctions on Iran, an EU official said.

-Following are details of the main sanctions imposed on Iran in recent years by the United States, the United Nations and the European Union as Russia said it would not support new, tougher sanctions against Iran over its nuclear programme.
+Following are details of major sanctions imposed on Iran by the European Union, the United States and the United Nations over the years.

 -- Initial sanctions were imposed after Iranian students stormed the U.S. embassy and took diplomats hostage in 1979.
 Iranian products cannot be imported into the United States apart from small gifts, information material, foodstuffs and some carpets.